← Back to 史記

 使 西 西

-Then, following his plan, Liu Bang again defended Aocang and sent Li Sheng to persuade the King of Qi, saying: 'Does the King know where all under heaven returns?'
+Then, following his plan, Liu Bang again defended Aocang and sent Li Sheng to persuade the King of Qi, saying: 'Does the King know where the realm is turning?'
 The King replied: 'I do not know.'
-Li Sheng said: 'If the King knows where all under heaven returns, then the state of Qi can be obtained and possessed;' if you do not know where all under heaven returns, then the state of Qi cannot be preserved.'
-The King of Qi asked: 'Where does all under heaven return?'
+Li Sheng said: 'If the King knows where the realm is turning, then the state of Qi can be taken and held; if you do not know where the realm is turning, then the state of Qi cannot be preserved.'
+The King of Qi asked: 'Where is the realm turning?'
 Li Sheng replied: 'Submit to Han.'
-The King asked: 'Sir, why do you speak thus?'
-Li Sheng explained: 'The Han King and Xiang Yu jointly attacked Qin from the west, agreeing that whoever entered Xianyang first would become king.'
+The king asked, 'On what grounds do you say this, sir?'
+Li Sheng explained: 'The Han King and Xiang Yu jointly attacked Qin from the west, agreeing that whoever entered Xianyang first would become king.
 The King of Han was the first to enter Xianyang, but the King of Xiang broke the covenant and instead of granting him the kingship, banished him to Hanzhong.
 Xiang Yu relocated and assassinated the Righteous Emperor.
-When the Han King heard of this, he raised troops from Shu and Han to attack the Three Qins, emerged from the pass to demand justice for the Righteous Emperor's death, gathered armies from all quarters, and restored the descendants of the feudal lords to their positions.'
+When the Han King heard of this, he raised troops from Shu and Han to attack the Three Qins, emerged from the pass to demand justice for the Righteous Emperor's death, gathered armies from all quarters, and restored the descendants of the feudal lords to their positions.
 When a city surrendered, he immediately enfeoffed its commanders as marquises.
 When he seized spoils, he shared them at once with his soldiers.
-He shared the profits of the empire with all under heaven, and so the brave, the talented, and the worthy all gladly served him.
-The troops of the feudal lords arrived from all four directions, while grain from Shu and Han was transported downriver in large square boats.'
-Xiang Yu bore the reputation of breaking agreements and the burden of assassinating the Righteous Emperor;' he remembered no one's merits but forgot no one's faults;' those who won battles received no rewards, those who captured cities received no enfeoffments;' only members of the Xiang clan could hold positions of authority;' he had seals carved for people but kept them blunted and would not grant them;' when he captured cities and obtained booty, he hoarded it without distributing rewards.
-All under heaven rebelled against him, worthy talents resented him, and no one would serve him.'
+He shared the empire's benefits broadly, and so the brave, the talented, and the worthy all gladly served him.
+The troops of the feudal lords arrived from all four directions, while grain from Shu and Han was transported downriver in large square boats.
+Xiang Yu bore the reputation of breaking agreements and the burden of assassinating the Righteous Emperor; he remembered no one's merits but forgot no one's faults; those who won battles received no rewards, those who captured cities received no enfeoffments; only members of the Xiang clan could hold positions of authority; he had seals carved for people but kept them blunted and would not grant them; when he captured cities and obtained booty, he hoarded it without distributing rewards.
+All under heaven rebelled against him, worthy talents resented him, and no one would serve him.
 Therefore, all the scholars under heaven have turned to the Han King.
-Victory can be achieved without leaving one's seat.'
-Now the Han King marched forth from Shu and Han and pacified the Three Qins;' he crossed beyond the Xi River and drew in troops from Shangdang;' he descended through the Jingxing Pass and executed Lord Cheng'an;' he defeated Northern Wei and captured thirty-two cities.
-This was the army of Chiyou, not achieved through human effort but through heaven's blessing.'
+Victory can be achieved without leaving one's seat.
+Now the Han King marched forth from Shu and Han and pacified the Three Qins; he crossed beyond the Xi River and drew in troops from Shangdang; he descended through the Jingxing Pass and executed Lord Cheng'an; he defeated Northern Wei and captured thirty-two cities.
+This was the army of Chiyou, not achieved through human effort but through heaven's blessing.
 Now he has already seized the grain stores of Aocang, blocked the strategic passes at Chenggao, guards the ford at Baima, blocked the Taihang slopes, and confronts Feihu Pass.
-Those under heaven who submit late will perish first.'
-Your Majesty, hasten to submit first to the Han King, and the altars of soil and grain of the state of Qi can be preserved;' If you do not submit to the King of Han, ruin and destruction will come upon you before you can draw another breath.
+Those under heaven who submit late will perish first.
+Your Majesty, hasten to submit first to the Han King, and the altars of soil and grain of the state of Qi can be preserved; If you do not submit to the King of Han, ruin and destruction will come upon you before you can draw another breath.'
 Tian Guang found this persuasive.
 He heeded Li Yiji, stood down the garrison at Lixia and disbanded his war preparations, and spent his days drinking freely with Li Yiji.

 7

 When the Marquis of Huaiyin heard that Li Yiji had, merely by leaning on the crossbar of his carriage and speaking, won over more than seventy cities of Qi, he crossed his forces over the plain by night and launched a surprise attack on Qi.
-When King Tian Guang of Qi heard the Han troops had arrived, he thought Li Sheng had betrayed him, and said: 'If you can stop the Han army, I will spare your life;' otherwise, I will have you boiled alive!'
-Li Sheng replied: 'In undertaking great affairs, one cannot be meticulously careful; abundant virtue does not decline what is offered.'
-Yet Your Lordship refuses to speak for me again!'
+When King Tian Guang of Qi heard the Han troops had arrived, he thought Li Sheng had betrayed him, and said: 'If you can stop the Han army, I will spare your life; otherwise, I will have you boiled alive!'
+Li Yiji replied: 'In undertaking great affairs one cannot fuss over petty details; in abundant virtue one does not decline what is due.
+Yet you will not plead for me to him again!'
 The King of Qi had Li Yiji boiled alive, then led his troops in flight to the east.

 8